Massachusetts State Police: Overtime theft probe

 On March 20, 2018, Attorney General Maura Healey announced that her office was reviewing the "apparent discrepancies between overtime paid and actual patrols worked," by 21 state troopers of the Troop E division.
-Of the 21 state troopers, 19 are active, one retired last year, and another, Trooper Matthew Sheehan, was already suspended due to racist messages he posted online.
+Of the 21 state troopers, 19 were active, one was retired and another, Trooper Matthew Sheehan, was already suspended due to racist messages he posted online.
 Colonel Kerry Gilpin addressed the media and said one of the alleged offenders put in for as many as 100 no-show shifts during 2016.

-On April 2, 2018, governor Baker announced the elimination of Troop E due to the ongoing overtime investigation that found dozens of active and former troopers allegedly putting in for overtime shifts for which they did not work.
+On April 2, 2018, Governor Baker announced the elimination of Troop E due to the ongoing overtime investigation that found dozens of active and former troopers allegedly putting in for overtime shifts for which they did not work.
 State Police Colonel Kerry Gilpin also announced that location of State Police cruisers will be tracked by Global Positioning System (GPS) technology known as automatic vehicle Locator technology, and the state police will also develop a body camera program.

 On June 27, 2018, the Federal Bureau of Investigation agents arrested three Massachusetts state troopers for allegedly stealing thousands of dollars for overtime work they didn't complete in calendar year 2016.
 The troopers allegedly took steps to conceal their fraud by altering tickets written to make it look like the citations were issued during claimed overtime shifts.
-Sometimes tickets submitted by the officers were fictitious or never actually issued to known motorists.
-Each of the three officers were charged with a single embezzlement count.
+Sometimes tickets submitted by the troopers were fictitious or never actually issued to known motorists.
+Each of the three troopers were charged with a single embezzlement count.

 Hidden payroll data

 On March 26, 2018. the Boston Globe reported that payroll records for the 140-trooper Massachusetts State Police Troop F, which provides law enforcement and security for all properties of the Massachusetts Port Authority, have been hidden from public view and weren't filed with the state comptroller for several years.
 Almost 80 percent of the troopers assigned to Troop F earned more than Massachusetts governor Charlie Baker.
-Pay for the trooper comes from the Massachusetts Port Authority, but the police troopers are employees of the Massachusetts State Police and operations are overseen by commanders of the State Police.
+Pay for the troopers comes from the Massachusetts Port Authority, but the police troopers are employees of the Massachusetts State Police and operations are overseen by commanders of the State Police.

 After the Boston Globe report came out, governor Baker said that the act of not disclosing years of payroll records for Troop F of the State Police was "clearly deliberate," and state Comptroller Thomas Shack demanded to know if other state agencies were failing to reveal other payroll records.

-On March 30, 2018, the Globe reported a Troop F detective, Lieutenant Thomas Coffey earned more than $300,000 each year between 2015 and 2017.
+On March 30, 2018, the Globe reported a Troop F Detective Lieutenant earned more than $300,000 each year between 2015 and 2017.
 The Lieutenant was the highest paid employee of the Massachusetts State Police for the years 2014 - 2016.